-The recent Beyond Ballroom Dancing production at Ridgeway School was a huge success, and we were thrilled to receive words of appreciation from multiple Ridgeway parents.
+The 2018 Beyond Ballroom Dancing production at Ridgeway School was a huge success, and we were thrilled to receive words of appreciation from multiple Ridgeway parents.
 For those who aren't familiar with Beyond Ballroom Dancing, here is a video of the Ridgeway performance.

 After the program, we were contacted by a number of Ridgeway parents to express their happiness with the program, and it brings us great joy to share their words with you:

 As a mom of two kids who have participated in this program, I am amazed to see how alive the kids are at the performance day/days!!
 From not wanting to touch another boy/girl, they all step up to the challenge with such confidence and poise!
 Mr. C has been an incredible role model for these kids, teaching teamwork, kindness, patience, confidence and friendship to all of the students.
 I am very lucky to live in such an amazing community, rich in arts programs!
 Thank you for funding and sponsoring incredible programs to our kids. - - - Jen G.